Mullaperiyar Dam is extremely vulnerable, a new one should be built in its place, Kerala tells SC

 The 126-year-old dam is located in Kerala’s Idukki district and is managed by the Tamil Nadu government.
 The water level in the dam rose after heavy rain in Kerala in October.

 The Supreme Court has been hearing the Kerala government’s petition, saying that the water level in Mullaperiyar Dam should not be allowed to cross 139 feet.
-This is three feet below the 142-feet-limit set by the Supreme Court in 2014.
+This is three feet below the 142-foot-limit set by the Supreme Court in 2014.

 The court had also appointed a supervisory committee to decide on the maximum water level that can be maintained in the dam.